fhnw-pl-circle/tlaplus/README.md

 downloading the latest pre-release from [github](https://github.com/tlaplus/tlaplus/releases).

-Some of the examples use the `PT` library, written for the aforementioned book.
+Some of the examples use the `PT` library, written for the `Practical TLA+` book.
 To installl it, download it from https://github.com/Apress/practical-tla-plus/raw/master/PT/PT.tla to a folder you can find again.